 Should you get the cheaper knockoff of a popular headphone?

 If you just want the unique design and look of the headphone you like and don't really mind sacrificing performance and features, then a cheap knock-off could be a decent option.
-However, most of our tests conclude that you're better off getting the original headphones from an authorized seller.
+However, most of our tests conclude that you're better off getting the original headphones from an authorized seller (see our article on how to spot fake headphones and avoid buying counterfeits).
 Also, there are affordable wireless options from lesser known brands if you really want a simple and easy-to-use, everyday headphone (check out our best headphones under 100$ recommendations).